syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Editing.md

 Scheduler has support to resize the selected appointment.
 This support is available for all views except 'Month' view.

 ### Disable appointment resize
 Scheduler supports to disable the appointment resizing by setting [AppointmentEditFlag](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html#Syncfusion_UI_Xaml_Scheduler_SfScheduler_AppointmentEditFlag) property except `Resize`.
-In this case, you will not be able to perform appointment resizing.
+In this case, appointment resizing cannot be performed.

 {% tabs %}
 {% highlight xaml %}